Embedding in Recommender Systems: A Survey: LLM-Driven Embedding Enhancement

-LLMs can play an important role in recommendation systems by extracting features and enhancing embeddings through the incorporation of the rich semantic information embedded in the pretrained and fine-tuned LLMs.
-LLM-enhanced embeddings have demonstrated their potential in enhancing performance in applications like video recommendation~\cite{liu2023llmrec} and recommendation explanation generation~\cite{zhou2023gpt}; however, the challenge of effectively integrating LLMs with recommendation systems remains an open problem~\cite{wu2023survey}.
-For example, LLMs demand substantial computational resources and time, which may be unfeasible in resource-constrained and real-time recommendation scenarios.
-Additionally, LLMs have exhibited biases~\cite{liu2023trustworthy}, like gender bias~\cite{thakur2023unveiling}, which can potentially lead to untrustworthy recommendations.
+\textbf{Survey:} LLMs can play an important role in recommendation systems by extracting features and deriving high-quality embeddings through the incorporation of the rich semantic information embedded in the pretrained or fine-tuned LLMs.
+These embeddings can be enhanced through the specially designed and trained adapter modules or fine-tuned methods on the embeddings.
+LLM-enhanced embeddings have demonstrated their potential in enhancing performance in applications like video recommendation~\cite{liu2023llmrec} and recommendation explanation generation~\cite{zhou2023gpt}.

-Although there have been notable improvements in the integration of LLMs with recommendation systems, research on embedding techniques is still in its nascent phase.
-As far as we know, there have been no comprehensive attempts to summarize and investigate the role of embedding approaches in recommendation systems that depend on large language models.
-This subsection, therefore, presents a preliminary groundwork.
-We anticipate that there will be a significant focus on exploring embeddings in the context of LLM-based recommendation systems.
+\textbf{Future Direction 1: Computational Efficiency and Deployment.} While LLMs show great promise for enhancing recommendation systems through embedding enhancement, the computational demands pose significant implementation barriers~\cite{wu2023survey}.
+These models require substantial computational resources for inference and fine-tuning, making them challenging to deploy in real-world recommendation scenarios where millisecond-level response times are often required~\cite{zhang2025glint, zhang2024dns}.
+This challenge necessitates research into efficient embedding caching strategies, model compression techniques, and lightweight adapter architectures specifically optimized for recommendation contexts.
+Integration challenges also present significant hurdles in determining optimal strategies for combining LLM-derived semantic knowledge with traditional collaborative filtering signals, maintaining high recommendation quality while reducing computational overhead, and striking the right balance between personalization and generalization when utilizing LLM embeddings~\cite{wu2023survey}.
+Scalability remains a critical concern, particularly in handling large-scale user-item matrices and efficiently updating LLM-enhanced embeddings as new items and users are added to the system~\cite{zhang2025glint}.

+\textbf{Future Direction 2: Fairness and Privacy Enhancement.} Another crucial concern relates to bias and fairness in LLM-enhanced recommendations.
+LLMs can inherit and amplify societal biases present in their training data, including gender, racial, and other demographic biases, which may lead to unfair or discriminatory recommendations~\cite{liu2023trustworthy, thakur2023unveiling}.
+This calls for dedicated research into methods for detecting and mitigating bias in LLM-enhanced embeddings, developing fairness-aware fine-tuning approaches, and establishing transparent evaluation metrics for assessing recommendation fairness.
+Privacy considerations in processing user data through LLMs add another layer of complexity to these integration challenges~\cite{liu2023trustworthy}.
+Developing effective techniques for addressing cold-start problems while leveraging LLM knowledge is also essential.
+These challenges collectively present important research opportunities for making LLM-enhanced recommendation systems more practical and trustworthy for real-world applications.